psiddire/nano2pico/README.md

 * `ntrulep = ntrumu + ntruel + ntrutaul`
 * `mprod, mlsp` - higgsino and lsp mass, with lsp mass always equal to one for the higgsino model

-####   ISR

-* `nisr` - number of ISR jets according to matching to truth, used for ISR reweighting used by the SUS PAG for strong production
-* `isr_tru_*` - MC truth, hadronic recoil, used for ISR reweighting used by the SUS PAG for weak production

-* `jetsys_*` - hadronic recoil, i.e. vector sum of all jets, used in V+jets ISR studies
-* `jetsys_nob_*` - hadronic recoil, i.e. vector sum of all jets that are not b-tagged, used in 2L tt+jets ISR studies

 #### Weights

 Calculated in [process_nano](src/process_nano.cxx) and then re-normalized in subsequent production steps: